openmobilehub/android-omh-auth/CONTRIBUTING.md

 ### Introduction and usage

-A friendly [README.md](https://github.com/openmobilehub/android-omh-auth/blob/main/README.md) written for many audiences.
+A friendly [README.md](/README.md) written for many audiences.

 ### Examples and advanced usage

-You can find more information in the [wiki](https://github.com/openmobilehub/omh-auth/wiki).
+You can find more information in the [advanced docs](/docs/advanced/README.md).

 ## Releasing a new version